skysqlinc/skysql-docs/docs/Data offloading/Replicating data from SkySQL to external database.md

 SkySQL uses stored procedures to configure replication to other MariaDB or MySQL database servers.

-For additional information about the stored procedures used to configure replication with Replicated Transactions services, see "[SkySQL Replication Helper Procedures for Replicated Transactions](https://mariadb.com/docs/skysql-previous-release/ref/replication-procedures/replicated-transactions/)".
+For additional information about the stored procedures used to configure replication with Replicated Transactions services, see [SkySQL Replication Helper Procedures for Replicated Transactions](../Reference%20Guide/Sky%20Stored%20Procedures.md)

-# Requirements
+## Requirements

 To configure outbound replication from your Replicated Transactions service in SkySQL to an external replica server using MariaDB Server, the following requirements must be met: